Columbia River waterfront at Lake Entiat near Entiat, Washington

 pool

-Swimming is best from July through early September.
+Swimming is best from July through early September across all access points on the lake.
 Snowmelt keeps water levels high and currents stronger in June — conditions improve significantly by mid-July.

 event_available